The following are a variety of questions to consider that will impact your data management plan.

 |

 ITS Research Computing has services to handle active analysis of research data.
 Make sure to indicate how long you need active storage for analysis purposes.
-UNC Dataverse is also a good option, and free for Carolina researchers.
-If files do not need to be manipulated on a very regular basis, an institutional repository like the CDR might be a good option for long term storage. |
+UNC Dataverse and the Carolina Digital Repository (CDR) are good options for long-term data preservation and access to your final research data.
+Both are free for UNC faculty, students, and staff.
+If files do not need to be manipulated on a very regular basis, an institutional repository like these might be a good option for long term storage.

 |

 These kinds of requirements will generally demand complex data management solutions.
-Think ITS, the Odum Institute for Research in Social Science, or RENCI.
 You will need substantial funding for these solutions and more extensive metadata. |

 |